 Now, amps do not come down to being solid state or valve.
 In fact, there are many amp models that are “hybrids” and use both tubes and electronics to produce a nice sound.
 While hybrids often employ vacuum tubes in the tone shaping circuitry, the power section uses solid state electronics.
 As far as response and warmth, hybrids are closer to full valve amps.
 However, audiophiles and purists will be able to decipher differences.

-Debate: Which Is Better?
+Vacuum Tubes vs Solid State: Which Is Better?

 When it comes down to the long-time argument of which kind of amp actually sounds better, it’s all a matter of personal preference.
 However, there are a few factual considerations to take into account.
 Like, for instance, the fact that solid state amps generally require less maintenance and tend to be more reliable.
 They are also less delicate than tube amps as they are, after all, solid state without tubes that can be broken or blown.